MERIDEN LINEAR TRAILS:

 the river including the Meriden Gorge Carpenters Dam, which fed a civil

 war button factory.
-Larger dams created lakes such as Hanover Pond at the
+Larger dams created lakes such as Hanover Pond.

-beginning of the trail.
-Here, you'll also find the 78 foot long "Red
+Between these 2 trails you'll find the 78 foot long "Red

 Bridge" as it crosses over the river.
 The City of